marseillebd/anemone/docs/default-environment.md

 Each arc is visited in-order:
   * The `predicate` expression is evaluated to a boolean value
-  * If that predicate is true, then the result of the expression is the evaluation of the `consequent` If none of the arcs' `predicate`s are true, then the result is the nil value.
+  * If that predicate is true, then the result of the expression is the evaluation of the `consequent` If none of the arcs' `predicate`s are true, then the result is the unit value.
-Note that a `__cond__` with zero arcs is allowed, and will always evaluate to nil.
+Note that a `__cond__` with zero arcs is allowed, and will always evaluate to unit.

 ### `(__equal__ a b)`

 Returns `__true__` if `a` and `b` are equal, `__false__` otherwise.

 This function only provides access to equality for a few built-in types:
-  * nil
+  * unit
   * booleans
   * integers
   * strings